Unity-Technologies/com.unity.mobile.logcat/com.unity.mobile.android-logcat/Documentation~/StacktraceUtility.md

 #### Configure Symbol Paths

-Before using the tool, you need to setup symbol paths in the **Preferences->Analysis->Android Logcat Settings**, so symbols for libraries like libunity.so, libmain.so, libil2cpp.so can be found.
+Before using the tool, you need to setup symbol paths in the **Project Settings->Analysis->Android Logcat Settings**, so symbols for libraries like libunity.so, libmain.so, libil2cpp.so can be found.
 ![](images/SymbolPaths.png)
 Click **+** button and pick a symbol path from Unity installation or a custom location.